 - Like his comic counterpart, Rackham tries to kill Carl by trying to interfere with the experiment.

 - After surviving the sabotaged experiment, punching a wall in frustration and breaking it with his new strength, he exclaims "Sweet Christmas!", just like his comic book counterpart.

 - After escaping the prison, Luke is still wearing the wristbands and head gear attached to him by Dr. Burstein.
 After escaping Seagate, he picks a yellow shirt and pants, making him look quite like his comic book counterpart during the Silver Age.
 After seeing his reflection, he simply says "You look like a damn fool" and loses the headgear.

 - Nice Job Fixing It, Villain!: Rackham destroys Dr. Burnstein's healing pod in an attempt to kill Carl Lucas and cover his tracks, only for the ensuing explosion to kill Rackham and transform Carl into the invincible Luke Cage.

 - Prison Episode: Most of the episode takes place in flashbacks to Luke's time at Seagate.

-- Shout-Out: The inmates make lots of comments about the movies they've watched, The Godfather Part II to Chinese Connection to Fist of Legend.
+- The inmates make lots of comments about the movies they've watched, The Godfather Part II to Chinese Connection to Fist of Legend.